 When it comes to drug and alcohol treatment, things are not black and white and there is no right way.
-Yet, there are things in life that work better than others, and that’s why the National Institute of Drug Abuse (NIDA), has published their principles of effective drug and alcohol treatment.
+Yet, there are things in life that work better than others, and that’s why we have published our principles of effective drug and alcohol treatment.

 Principles of Effective Drug and Alcohol Treatment

 - There is not one specific treatment that is right for everyone.
 Different people will respond to different types of treatment better, including the setting, types of interventions, and services that can are provided.

 - When someone is ready for treatment, it needs to be readily available.
 When a person can immediately get into drug and alcohol addiction treatment when they decide to go, their chance of success improves.

 - When an individual is addicted, treatment needs to focus on more than just the drug use.
 Addiction impacts the whole person, and needs such as medical, psychological, and vocational should be addressed.

 - Drug and alcohol treatment should be flexible and be able to grow with the person as they overcome their addiction.
 This requires an ongoing assessment of needs, sometimes as often as once a week.

 - While many addiction programs are 28 days, the longer a person stays in treatment, the better his or her success.
 When an individual can get at least three months of inpatient care, there is a direct correlation to their success.